 Neither SIFP nor any of its management persons are registered or have an application pending to register as a: broker-dealer or a registered representative of a broker-dealer.
-SIFP and its management persons do have relationships with an exempt reporting adviser and commodity pool operator as well as a pooled investment vehicle that are material to its advisory business as described further below.
+SIFP and its management persons do have relationships with an exempt reporting adviser, commodity pool operator, and commodity trading adviser that are material to its advisory business as described further below.